chuerta15/itmd-362-pp/pp-07/readme.md

   not to overpopulate my website with more animations just because.

 * HCI Guidline Three (URL):
-* How you implemented it in your sketch:
+* How you implemented it in your sketch:https://developer.apple.com/ios/human-interface-guidelines/visual-design/color/

+  Color is a very important when building a website.
+This really brings people to view and stay at a website.
+  In this link helped me want to add more color into my design.
+I usually like the usual black and white websites but it is fun to add some color and typology into building sites.